HireAbo/awesome-interview-questions-5000-jobs/Aviation and Aerospace/Air Traffic Control/Air Traffic Controller.md

 Welcome to the Air Traffic Controller Interview Preparation !
 This resource is designed to help you ace your Air Traffic Controller interviews with confidence.

+Aviation and Aerospace is a dynamic industry that encompasses a wide range of activities related to the design, development, production, operation, and maintenance of aircraft and spacecraft.
+One crucial aspect of this industry is Air Traffic Control (ATC), which ensures the safe and efficient movement of aircraft in the sky and on the ground.
+At the heart of ATC operations are the Air Traffic Controllers (ATCs), who play a vital role in managing and directing air traffic.
+They monitor radar screens, communicate with pilots, and provide timely instructions to maintain separation between aircraft.
+Air Traffic Controllers possess excellent communication skills, problem-solving abilities, and the ability to work under pressure to ensure the smooth functioning of the aviation system.

 ## 🚀 Overview

 Whether you're a seasoned Air Traffic Controller or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Air Traffic Controller interviews to help you prepare and succeed.